jimwheen/eeg/README.md

-# eeg
-Low-cost EEG for Alpha and Beta Wave Monitoring
+# Low-cost EEG for Alpha and Beta Wave Monitoring